fioritracker/help/docs/index.md

 title: Documentation platform for SAP Fiori setup
 ---

-# Reduce the time your SAP team spends managing Fiori applications
+# Simplify the process of getting SAP Fiori launchpad content requirements

 Fiori Tracker [helps SAP teams](satisfied-intrests-and-roles.md) create and handle specification for SAP Fiori setup.
 It does that by tracking your intended SAP project scope.